daticahealth/cks-docs/source/sections/getting-started/11-networking.md

 kubectl apply -f custom-headers.yaml
 ```

-Now apply a patch to the `nginx-configuration` configmap that instructs the ingress-controller to add headers to the client response from the new configmap:
+Now apply a patch to the `nginx-configuration` configmap that instructs the ingress-controller to add headers to the client response based on the data in the `custom-headers` configmap:

 ```
 kubectl -n ingress-nginx patch configmap nginx-configuration --patch '{"data": {"add-headers": "ingress-nginx/custom-headers"}}'
 ```

+The ingress-controller will automatically detect that changes have been made, and reload nginx.
 Now any request you make over ingress will have the new headers added to the response.
 Note that while the ingress-controller monitors chagnes to the `nginx-configuration` configmap, at this time it does not watch for changes to the configmaps specified by either the `add-headers` or `proxy-set-headers` configurations.
 In order to see the effect of new changes made to the `custom-headers` configmap, you will need to manually restart the ingress-controller pods, like so:

 ```